Major Depressive Disorder

 - Empowerment and independence

-Because every person is different, some domains will receive more emphasis than others, but all are attended to.
-A recent exciting addition to CooperRiis is our new Spiritual Director.
-This new staff member provides more opportunities for residents to go to church, celebrate holidays, participate in mindfulness exercises, yoga, and other spiritual pursuits.
-For people dealing with depression, connection to their faith or a higher power can be inspirational as well as provide hope.
+Because every person is different, some domains will receive more emphasis than others during treatment, but all are attended to.
+An exciting addition to CooperRiis is our Spiritual Director.
+This staff member provides more opportunities for residents to go to their chosen house of worship, celebrate holidays, participate in mindfulness exercises, yoga, and other spiritual pursuits.
+For people dealing with anxiety symptoms, relaxation and mindfulness, as well as yoga, can be helpful.

 What is Major Depressive Disorder?